roots/trellis/README.md

 ## Todo

-* Multisite: basic support is included but not yet complete.
-There are issues with doing a network install from scratch via WP-CLI.
-* Nginx: configuration needs more options and advanced setups like static files and subdomain multisite support.
+* Nginx: configuration needs more options and advanced setups like static files.